suaybarslan/jerasure/README.md

 have not used mutexes and hence secured good performance by alleviating to generate extra code for arranging timing for thread creation and proper data accesses.

+Recently, we are also interested in openMP implementation of Jerasure 2.0 through our colleague Joe.
+The source content for this implementation shall be committed soon.
+Please see the technical document for more.

 ## Summary of Jerasure 2.0 and This version

 So this is yet to be verified revision of Jerasure 2.0 which is pretty much Jerasure 1.2 without the